huitema/dnsoquic/draft-huitema-quic-dnsoquic.md

 the way DNS can be transmitted over QUIC.

-In this document, (#design-considerations) presents the reasoning that guided our design.  (#specifications) specifies the actual mapping of DNS over QUIC.
-(#usage-and-deployment) presents guidelines on the usage and deployment of DNS overQUIC.
+In this document, (#design-considerations) presents the reasoning that guided the proposed design.  (#specifications) specifies the actual mapping of DNS over QUIC. (#implementation-requirements) presents guidelines on the implementation, usage and deployment of DNS over QUIC.

-## Key words
+# Key Words

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this